earp-lab/earp-lab.github.io/README.md

-## EARP Lab Website Maintenance
+## EARP Lab Website Manual

-#### home page
+#### home page/tab

-The `_layouts/home.html` layout defines the home/landing page.
+The `_layouts/home.html` layout defines the landing page (the home tab doesn't actually do anything).
 This page includes
-1) a lab introduction: the intro texts can be edited in `index.md`; the group picture is stored in the `assets` folder directory
+- a lab introduction: the intro texts can be edited in `index.md`; the group picture is stored in the `assets` folder directory
-2) a list of featured publications: only featured publications from `_data/publications,yml` are visible on the home page; pdf files of publications are stored in the `publications` folder directory
+- a list of featured publications: only featured publications from `_data/publications,yml` are visible on the home page; pdf files of publications are stored in the `publications` folder directory
-3) a list of update posts: posts are stored in the `_posts` folder directory, each of which is an md. file and uses the `_layouts/post.html` layout
+- a list of update posts: posts are stored in the `_posts` folder directory, each of which is an md. file and uses the `_layouts/post.html` layout

 #### people tab

-- The `_layouts/people.html` layout defines the format of how lab members' info is presented through 3 for loops for 3 groups: primary investigators, postdocs, and PG/UG students.
+- Individual lab member's info can be added/edited in `_data/settings.yml`, which fall into different groups (PIs, postdocs, students, etc).
+It displays each member's name, personal website (linked to the name), institution, email (clickable), bio, and headshot
-- The loops extract info of each person from `_data/settings.yml`
+- The tab's layout can be edited in `_layouts/people.html` which extracts info from `_data/settings.yml`
+- All headshot images are stored in the `assets/headshots` folder directory

 #### publication tab

-- The `_layouts/publications.html` layout defines the format of how publications are presented through an if-else for loop (the same loop in `_layouts/home.html`), which extracts paper info from `_data/publications.yml`
-- The publication tab displays the full list of publications, whereas the home page only displays featured publications
+- Publications can be added/edited in `_data/publications.yml`, which includes two sections: featured & full
+- Publication format can be edited in `_layouts/publications.html`, which is also included in `_layouts/home.html`.
+The layout not only defines reference formatting, but presents a short of featured publications on home page and a full list of publications in the publication tab through an if-else for loop
 - All pdf files of publications are stored in the `publications` folder directory

 #### header